 There is something for everyone, no matter what your skills, experience or availability.
 Even people who work full time may be able to offer a couple of hours a week to coach a youth sports team or serve refreshments.

 Volunteers are part of a work team, and in the workplace they have the same rights as employed staff.
 Though you will not be paid, volunteers can expect:

 How can I find out more?

-Volunteer interviews take place on Mondays and Wednesdays.
+Face to face volunteer appointments take place on Mondays and Wednesdays.
 Please call 01623 392444 to book an appointment.